doismellburning/etcc-csv-scrape/README.md

 This repository uses GitHub Actions to scrape and record these, and transform them into [GeoJSON](https://geojson.org/) for convenience.

+See the data in map form at https://github.com/doismellburning/packet-map/ / https://doismellburning.github.io/packet-map/etcc-packet-map.html, or copy-paste it into https://geojson.io/ for exploration.

 # Notes

 * Scraping inspired by https://simonwillison.net/2020/Oct/9/git-scraping/